Wondering How To Improve Employee Engagement? Remove These 5 Barriers

 Once the barriers to engagement are clearly identified through the survey, the organization can create and implement differentiated actions to remove them.
 Tips for removing identified barriers can be found in this previous article.

-A comprehensive listening program gives leaders the information they need to see the way forward to increasing employee engagement—and ultimately, to reaping the productivity and profitability benefits of a highly engaged workforce.
+A comprehensive listening program gives leaders the information they need to see the way forward to increasing employee engagement and, ultimately, to reaping the productivity and profitability benefits of a highly engaged workforce.

-See the way forward to higher engagement.
+See the path to higher engagement

 The Perceptyx platform gives you the flexibility to develop a listening strategy that fits the needs of your organization, and identify the barriers blocking engagement.
-Combined with support from our analytics experts, our platform can help you keep your finger on the pulse of your people’s needs, so you can provide the support they need to become fully engaged.
-Get in touch to see how we can help your organization increase engagement—and profitability.
+Combined with support from our analytics experts, our platform can help you keep your finger on the pulse of your people's needs, so you can provide the support they need to become fully engaged.
+Get in touch to see how we can help your organization increase engagement — and profitability.